DaveSkender/Stock.Indicators/docs/_indicators/Chandelier.md

 ```

 - This method returns a time series of all available indicator values for the `quotes` provided.
-- It always returns the same number of elements as there are in the historical quotes.
+- It always returns the same number of elements as there are in the historical quotes when not chained from another indicator.
 - It does not return a single incremental indicator value.
 - The first `N` periods will have `null` Chandelier values since there's not enough data to calculate.